James Churchward

-James Churchward (27 February 1851 – 4 January 1936) was a British occult writer, inventor, engineer, and fisherman.
+James Churchward (27 February 1851 – 4 January 1936) was a British writer, inventor, engineer, and fisherman.

 Churchward is most notable for proposing the existence of a lost continent, called "Mu," in the Pacific Ocean.
 His writings on Mu are considered to be pseudoscience.

 Life

 Churchward was born in Bridestow, Okehampton, Devon at Stone House to Henry and Matilda (née Gould) Churchward.
 James had four brothers and four sisters.
 In November 1854, his father Henry died and the family moved in with Matilda's parents in the hamlet of Kigbear, near Okehampton.
 Census records indicate the family moved to London when James was 18, after his maternal grandfather George Gould died.
 His younger brother Albert Churchward (1852–1925) became a Masonic author.

 Churchward went out to Southeast Asia, becoming a tea planter in Sri Lanka.
 He immigrated to the US in the 1890s.
 In Churchward's biography, entitled My Friend Churchey and His Sunken Continent, he was said to have discussed "Mu" with Augustus Le Plongeon and his wife in the 1890s.